yaanno/s3_learning_project/IMPLEMENTATION.md

 *Dependencies*

-Imports std::collections::HashMap, crate::bucket::Bucket, and crate::object::Object.
+Imports `std::collections::HashMap`, `crate::bucket::Bucket`, and `crate::object::Object`.

 *Error Handling*

 S3Error Enum

-#[derive(Debug, PartialEq)]: Allows for easy debugging and comparison in tests.
+`#[derive(Debug, PartialEq)]`: Allows for easy debugging and comparison in tests.

-impl std::fmt::Display for S3Error: Enables user-friendly printing of error messages.
+`impl std::fmt::Display for S3Error`: Enables user-friendly printing of error messages.

-impl std::error::Error for S3Error: Marks S3Error as a standard Rust error type, allowing it to be used with ? operator (though not explicitly used in main.rs due to direct match statements).
+`impl std::error::Error for S3Error`: Marks S3Error as a standard Rust error type, allowing it to be used with ? operator (though not explicitly used in main.rs due to direct match statements).

 *Data Structures*